FrederickSouza/LeetCode_Compilation_Teste/README.md

 # LeetCode_Compilation
- a compilation of answers for popular Leetcode.
+ A compilation of answers and resolutions for popular Leetcode.